vuk1011/message-queue-chat-app/README.md

 A C program that runs locally in multiple terminal windows that run it, enabling them to chat with each other.
-It demonstrates functionalities from the [*mqueue.h*](https://www.freertos.org/Documentation/api-ref/POSIX/mqueue_8h.html) header file from the [C POSIX library](https://en.wikipedia.org/wiki/C_POSIX_library).
+It demonstrates functionalities from the [*mqueue.h*](https://www.freertos.org/Documentation/api-ref/POSIX/mqueue_8h.html) header file from the [*C POSIX library*](https://en.wikipedia.org/wiki/C_POSIX_library).

 ## Installing the code

-Copy the directory structure to a location of your choice.
+Copy the repository to a location of your choice.

 ```shell
 cd /some/empty/directory/